Chapter 5. Unsupervised Learning#

 Replicating receptive field tuning#

-Sanger (1989) trained an autoencoder network with patches from natural images as inputs.
-The PCs learned by generalized Hebbian learning in the hiddenlayers had input weights similar to the receptive field propertis of visual cortical neurons.
+Sanger (1989) applied generalized Hebbian learning to patches from natural images as inputs.
+The PCs learned as the input weights were similar to the receptive field propertis of visual cortical neurons.

 References#